|

 for accuracy The rest of the day's work, having been put

 through the waste, is punched onto tape on a special machine.
-This tape is sent
+This tape is

-day's work being more interesting with much of the routine tedium removed.
-This brief description merely refers to the
+to the day's work being more interesting with much of the routine tedium

 present stage of automation developments.
 We shall soon see branches linked